 I’m happy to engage anyone in conversation anytime.
 Please click here to schedule a meeting.
 I am here to offer pastoral care, intellectual conversation, interviews, and so on.
-As an interfaith minister and a seminarian in the Old Catholic line, the alleviation of suffering is my calling, and my duty is to be an apostle and a witness for the reality of Christ.
+As an interfaith minister, deacon and seminarian in the Old Catholic line, the alleviation of suffering is my calling, and my duty is to be an apostle and a witness for the reality of Christ.

 (A) General Questions